 For many of us, shopping takes up a large chunk of the monthly budget.
-Whether you’re looking to save money on food shopping, or trying to cut the cost of your online buying, we’ve pulled together a few tips to help you keep costs low.
+Whether you’re trying to save money on food shopping, or cut the cost of buying online, we’ve pulled together a few tips to help you.

-- Work out what you spend your money on.
+Work out what you spend your money on.
 Make a list of everything you buy in a typical month.
-This will make it easier to work out where you can make cuts.
+This will make it easier to work out where you can cut back.

 Remember your rights

-As a consumer, you have the right to complain about issues with any goods or services you’ve purchased.
+As a consumer, you have the right to complain about problems with any goods or services you’ve purchased.

 Using your credit or debit card